omnect/omnect-device-service/README.md

 The module itself does not perform a factory reset.
 It serves as an interface between the cloud and the built-in factory reset from the [ics-dm yocto image](https://github.com/ICS-DeviceManagement/meta-ics-dm).

-A function was specified for this purpose, a so-called direct method, which is described below.
+A function was specified for this purpose, a so-called direct method which is described below.

 **Direct method: factory reset**